CuteWaterBeary/json-edit-action/README.md

           FILE: manifest.json
 ```

 Useage for more than a few edits is not recomended.
-It may be more efficent to code a custom json file editor.
+It may be more efficent to code a custom json file creator/editor script. for your use-case.